 - An appropriate cost-benefit number to ensure that there will be benefits from the outcome of the project.

-- A project timeline to keep the project running in a timely manner, something that has objectives and targets to met along the way.
+- A project timeline to keep the project running in a timely manner, something that has objectives and targets to meet along the way.

-- Team availability so that there are plenty of hands on deck to support the project.
+- Team availability so that there is plenty of hands-on decks to support the project.